AdobeDocs/experience-manager-65.en/help/assets/aem-assets-adobe-stock.md

 To generate the service account credentials and JWT payload:

-1. Log in to Adobe Developer Console with system administrator privileges on the IMS organization (Stock entitlement).
+1. Log in to Adobe Developer Console with system administrator privileges.
 The default URL is [https://www.adobe.com/go/devs_console_ui](https://www.adobe.com/go/devs_console_ui).

    Ensure that you have selected the correct IMS organization (Stock entitlement) from the dropdown (organization) list.